openshift/enhancements/enhancements/host-network-configuration.md

 bootstrapping of a new Node, this interface provides access to any host network configuration that’s doable through NetworkManager.

+Note that `MachineConfig` resources apply to a `MachinePool` and not to a single host.
+That makes this configuration interface helpful only for certain types of network configuration where the same configuration can be laid down across multiple hosts.
+This interface would not work for applying static IP configuration across each individual host.
+A future enhancement is needed to better serve that use case through the OpenShift API.

 #### Example

 Consider a bare metal cluster where the administrator would like to configure a